Sprouts Farmers Market (NASDAQ:SFM) Releases FY 2021 Earnings Guidance

 Sprouts Farmers Market (NASDAQ:SFM) updated its FY 2021 earnings guidance on Thursday.
 The company provided earnings per share (EPS) guidance of $2.040-$2.080 for the period, compared to the Thomson Reuters consensus estimate of $1.960.
 The company issued revenue guidance of $6.06 billion-$6.08 billion, compared to the consensus revenue estimate of $6.19 billion.Sprouts Farmers Market also updated its Q4 2021 guidance to $0.260-$0.300 EPS.

-Several analysts recently issued reports on SFM shares.
-Gordon Haskett lowered shares of Sprouts Farmers Market from a hold rating to a reduce rating and set a $20.00 price target on the stock. in a research report on Thursday, November 11th.
-Deutsche Bank Aktiengesellschaft reduced their price target on shares of Sprouts Farmers Market from $34.00 to $29.00 and set a buy rating on the stock in a research report on Friday, August 6th.
-Finally, BMO Capital Markets lowered shares of Sprouts Farmers Market from a market perform rating to an underperform rating and reduced their price target for the stock from $21.00 to $19.00 in a research report on Tuesday, October 5th.
-Three equities research analysts have rated the stock with a sell rating, two have given a hold rating and one has assigned a buy rating to the stock.
-According to data from MarketBeat.com, the company currently has a consensus rating of Hold and a consensus price target of $22.80.
+A number of equities research analysts have commented on the company.
+Gordon Haskett cut Sprouts Farmers Market from a hold rating to a reduce rating and set a $20.00 price target for the company. in a research note on Thursday, November 11th.
+Deutsche Bank Aktiengesellschaft decreased their price target on Sprouts Farmers Market from $34.00 to $29.00 and set a buy rating for the company in a research note on Friday, August 6th.
+Finally, BMO Capital Markets cut Sprouts Farmers Market from a market perform rating to an underperform rating and decreased their price target for the company from $21.00 to $19.00 in a research note on Tuesday, October 5th.
+Three equities research analysts have rated the stock with a sell rating, two have given a hold rating and one has given a buy rating to the stock.
+Based on data from MarketBeat.com, the stock presently has an average rating of Hold and a consensus target price of $22.80.

 About Sprouts Farmers Market